kartikkji/kartik-portfolio/README.md

 ## License

-This project is for personal use and demonstration
+This project is for personal use and demonstration purposes.